MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

- PROBLEM
+# PROBLEM
-Build a program that asks a user for the length and width of a room in meters and then displays the area of the room in both square meters and square feet.

-Note: 1 square meter == 10.7639 square feet

-Do not worry about validating the input at this time.
+Create a simple tip calculator.
+The program should prompt for a bill amount and a tip rate.
+The program must compute the tip and then display both the tip and the total amount of the bill.

   Input: